PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Mulchy compost

-Mulchy compost is a variation on unfinished compost, but it is worth mentioning separately.
-There are some commercial compost producers who will add shredded wood chips to their compost product - often mixed with manure.
-While the compost may be aged enough so the manure is fully decomposed and won't burn your plants, there may still be significant quantities of wood chips in the mix that have not yet broken down.
-This product is often intended to be used as a mulch on flower beds or in landscaping, but if it is applied to the soil surface and subsequently incorporated into the soil it can lock up nitrogen and cause nutrient deficiencies.
-Again it's important to ask questions of your compost supplier, and possibly run a test if the material you receive seems to contain a lot of woody material.
+There are some commercial bulk compost producers who add shredded wood chips to their compost product.
+While this compost may be aged enough so the manure is decomposed, there may still be significant quantities of wood chips in the mix that have not fully broken down.
+This product is often intended to be used as a mulch on flower beds or in landscaping, but if it's applied to a veggie garden and subsequently incorporated into the soil it may lock up nitrogen and cause nutrient deficiencies.
+Again it's important to ask questions of your compost supplier, and test the compost if you have concerns.

-The next time you go to add 'compost' to your garden, give some consideration to how you intend to use it and chose the right material accordingly (PS. you can always use more than one!)
+The next time you go to add 'compost' to your garden, give some consideration to how you intend to use it and chose the right material accordingly.
 By doing this you'll not only avoid potential heartache of using the wrong compost, but you'll be able to maximize the benefits of compost for the health of your plants!